 In 1768 approximately 600 acres of land at Coole was purchased by Robert Gregory on his return to Ireland following service with the East India Company.
 It remained with the Gregory family until 1927 when it was sold to the Irish State.
 Residing there at that time was Lady Gregory, already a legend in her lifetime as a dramatist, folklorist and co-founder of the Abbey Theatre with W.B.
 Yeats and Edward Martyn.

 At Coole the first Robert Gregory built a house, walled his estate and began a tree nursery described by Arthur Young in A Tour of Ireland (1780) as “a very noble nursery, from which he is making plantations, which will soon be a great ornament to the country” Successive generations of the Gregory family continued planting trees from all over the world with some success.
 More land was acquired during the 19th century and by the 1850s amounted to about 15,000 acres.
 One of Robert’s sons, William became Under Secretary for Ireland in 1812 and his grandson, William Henry was born at his residence in the Phoenix Park, Dublin in 1816.
 This William inherited Coole in 1847 when his father (another Robert) died of famine fever.
 He would later become Governor of Ceylon and receive a Knighthood.
-In the 1850s he added to the tree collections at Coole by planting a pinetum of exotic conifers from America.
-Completed in 1856, many died on the limestone soil but some survived and flourished and can be seen today.
+In the 1850s he added to the tree collections at Coole by planting a pinetum of exotic conifers from the Americas.
+Completed in 1856, many died on the limestone soil but some survived and flourished and can still be seen today.

 Lady Gregory died on 22nd May 1932.
 The magic of Coole which inspired so many can still be experienced even though the house no longer stands.
 Her legacy of writings and tree plantings survive, described by Sean O’Casey as “her chief charmers, the one nearest her mind, the other nearest her heart”.